 The Metro had the most difficult follow up since the second Godfather film.
-By 1977 the Mini was beginning to show its age and British Leyland were revising designs for a replacement.
-A mass market utilitarian car, the Metro was launched in 1980, intending to replace one of the all time motoring greats, the Mini.
+By 1977 the Mini was really quite old and British Leyland were reviewing designs for a replacement.
+The utilitarian Metro was launched in 1980, intending to replace one of the all time motoring greats, the Mini.

 As well as providing a great drive and cost effective transport; the Mini was an icon of British pop culture and had a classless quality.
-Expectations were high for a performance variant too.
-The Mini Cooper’s exploits on rally stages across the world are legendary.
-It was a 3 times winner at the Monte Carlo Rally and saw success in other forms of motorsport too.
+Expectations were high for any performance variant too.
+The Mini Cooper’s motor sport exploits were legendary.
+It was a 3 times winner at the Monte Carlo Rally and saw success in other forms of motor sport too.
 Would British Leyland be able to produce a worthy sequel to the Mini Cooper?

 British Leyland & Badge Engineering

 In 1980 British Leyland had retired the MGB and with it, the most popular of MGs.
 In 1982 the MG badge was added to the quick Metro to make it sportier sounding.
 It was a clever move, especially given all the badges and brands British Leyland owned at that time.
 MG badging was later used on the Maestro and Montego for their respective performance models.

 The 1982 MG Metro was well specified with a spoiler, 13″ lattice wheels, body coloured bumpers and “MG Metro”graphics on the doors.
 The 1275cc A-Series engine got a new camshaft and head with bigger valves.
 This engine also used a bigger SU carburettor than the Mini ever did.
 This all resulted in 20% more power than the same engine in the Mini (aside from the very late Cooper models).